baarkerlounger/govuk-prototype-rs/Readme.md

 A small experiment to see how difficult it would be to start building web services using the [GovUK Design System](https://frontend.design-system.service.gov.uk/) in Rust.

-What's really missing here is a crate to wrap the design system components that can be kept up to date independently of any service.
-Similar to https://github.com/DFE-Digital/govuk-components

 - Uses [Rocket](https://rocket.rs/) as the web framework.
 - Uses [Tera](https://tera.netlify.app/) for server side rendered templating.
 - Uses [Diesel](https://diesel.rs/) as the ORM.